Bazilije Pandžić

-Bazilije Stjepan Pandžić (30 January 1918 – 16 April 2019) was a Bosnian historian, archivist and orientalist.
-He entered the Franciscan Order in 1935 and was ordained for a priest in 1941.
+Bazilije Stjepan Pandžić (30 January 1918 – 16 April 2019) was a Bosnian-Croat historian, archivist and orientalist.
+He entered the Franciscan Order in 1935 and was ordained for a Catholic priest in 1941.
 From 1947 to 1985 he was the general archivist and analyst of the Franciscan Order in Rome.
 In 1958 he was elected vice-president of the International Association of Church Archives.
 He turned 100 in January 2018, and in April 2019, died at the age of 101.

 Biography

 Pandžić was born on January 30, 1918, in Drinovci, district Ljubuški, Bosnia and Herzegovina, then still part of the Austro-Hungarian Empire, into Roman Catholic family of Bosnia and Herzegovina Croats.
 He lived in Zagreb.
 He finished elementary school in his hometown in 1929, high school in Široki Brijeg in 1938, entered the novitiate of the Franciscan Order (OFM) in Humac.
 He began his philosophical and theological studies in Mostar, and he was ordained to the priesthood in 1941.
 In 1942 he continued his studies in Rome and earned his licentiate in 1943.
-At the Pontifical Antonianum University he received his doctorate in theology in 1945 with a thesis on the history of Trebinje-Mrkan.
+At the Pontifical Antonianum University he received his doctorate in theology in 1945 with a thesis on the history of the Trebinje-Mrkan Diocese (De dioecese tribuniensi et mercanensi).
 In 1947 he studied archive science, paleography and diplomacy at the Vatican School (associated to Vatican archives), acquiring the title paleographus et archivarius.
 At the Roman State University (La Sapienza), Department of Islamic Sciences (Arabic, Persian and Turkish), he earned his doctorate in philosophy in 1951.

 He wanted to do research in the Ottoman archives in Istanbul on the history of Bosnia, Herzegovina, Dalmatia and Dubrovnik.
 However, in 1947 he was appointed to the position of the general service registrar (archivist) of the Franciscan Order (OFM) in Rome, a position which he held up to 1985.
 In the function of archivist he participated in international conferences in Paris, Moscow, Florence, etc. and co-operated in the publications of their journals.
 He was also elected to administrative positions in professional associations.
 In his book Archivistica ecclesiastica which was published by the Vatican's archives in 1967, he summarized his experiences as an archivist.
 His entire professional life was dedicated to research in the various Vatican archives.
 He published twenty-one scientific books and the three books of memoirs, a large number of scholarly papers, and hundreds of magazine articles.
 He wrote mainly in Latin, Croatian and Italian, and occasionally in English, French, German and Spanish.
 Besides in his homeland, Bosnia and Herzegovina, Pandžić's works are published internationally, in various countries including Vatican City, Italy, Croatia, Spain, Argentina, United States, Germany, France, Switzerland, Austria and Poland.